marschall-lab/gaftools/docs/guide.rst

 This subcommand creates rGFA equivalent of GFA files using the W lines present in the GFA.

 For creating the rGFA tags for all the reference nodes, the minimum requirements (as specified below) should be given.
+We assume that the pangenome graph is based on a pangenome reference (as is the case with minigraph-based graph constructions methods).

 For further tagging the non-reference nodes coming from assemblies added to the reference assembly, the :code:`seqfile` can be provided and corresponding W lines should be available in the GFA (refer to 'Format of seqfile').
 If the :code:`seqfile` is not provided, then the order in which walks are given in the GFA will be used to tag the non-reference nodes.
 Users can provide their own order of assemblies in the seqfile, and the coordinates will be generated accordingly.